khensolomon/myanmar-notation/README.md

 ### Keep

-the `notation.keep()` function convert the given string(number) to Burmese number and return the result as string.
+the `notation.keep()` convert the given string(number) to Burmese number and return the result as string.

 ```js
 notation.keep(1234567);